New Student Housing

 → Get information regarding Special Accommodations Housing

-July 1, 2014-Special Accommodations Housing Forms Due for Freshmen Students
+January 2, 2015-Special Accommodations Housing Forms Due for New Students

-Students' official housing assignments and roommate information will be sent to their Mount email account in early August.
+Students' official housing assignments and roommate information will be sent to their Mount email account in January 2015.

 If you log into Portal and see your placement as "Basil Hall 999," please note that this is only a place holder and NOT your actual assignment for the fall semester.
 This information will be changed when your housing assignment has been finalized in August.